AnarionBe/MinesDodger/README.md

 ---

-Play to minesweeper inside your Linux terminal
+Play minesweeper inside your Linux terminal

 ## About